suszynski/WINAPIREP/README.md

 ## Disclaimer

 Structure definitions are version-specific and not guaranteed to be portable.
+This code takes advantage of MSVC intrinsic's in order to access GS/FS registers so modifying code may be required when using other compiler.